jro31/jethro-codes/_articles/my-story.md

 Prior to Demo Day, I hadn't drunk alcohol in nearly four years.

-I'd gone through a very health-conscious few years, and with hangovers getting worse as I'd got older, I'd decided that my body was telling me that the party was over.
+I'd gone through a very health-conscious few years, and with hangovers getting worse as I got older, I'd decided that my body was telling me that the party was over.

 I never intended to go four years without drinking, but the longer I went without a hangover, the less I wanted to have one again, so I just stuck with it.

 The final day of the bootcamp was the moment where I was like... alright, screw it.
 After these two months, I need to have some fun.

 When you haven't drunk in four years, that's a fun party.
 I woke-up still drunk at about 7am the next morning, and you know what I did?

 I pulled-out my laptop and I started coding.

-For as fast as knowledge had gone into my mind over these last two months, it would leave just as quickly if I didn't continually reinforce it, so I was determined that no matter what, I had to keep on coding.
-Everyday.
+For as fast as knowledge had gone into my mind over these last two months, it would leave just as quickly if I didn't continually reinforce it, so I was determined that no matter what, I had to keep on coding, every day.

 In fact, now without the structure of the bootcamp, I had to be even more disciplined, and I coded like I never left.

-Another reason that I chose coding as my post-teaching career, was that I still wasn't really resigned to going back to London or anywhere else and to settle down permanently.
+Another reason that I chose coding as my post-teaching career, was that I still wasn't really resigned to going back to London or anywhere else to settle down permanently.

-I was enamoured by the digital nomad lifestyle.
-And although that wasn't my immediate goal, it was something that I could work towards, and that would give me the freedom, just like teaching did, to live and work anywhere I wanted.
+I was enamoured by the digital nomad lifestyle, and although that wasn't my immediate goal, it was something that I could work towards, and that would give me the freedom, just like teaching did, to live and work anywhere I wanted.

 In the short-term though, I decided that this was the right time to finish this trip and to head back to London.

-Not because I wanted to finish this trip and head back to London, rather, knowing the hassles of getting working visas for foreigners that companies have to go through, I was pretty convinced that no one would be be willing do that for someone with no experience, so why make getting a job harder on myself?
+Not because I wanted to finish this trip and head back to London, rather, knowing the hassles of getting working visas for foreigners that companies have to go through, I was pretty convinced that no one would be willing do that for someone with no experience, so why make getting a job harder on myself?

 These last couple of days in Bali, I pretty much locked myself in my room and coded.

 The cheapest way to get back to London from here was to stop off in Singapore.
-At the time I booked my tickets, I'd thought _"why not have a couple of nights in Singapore on the way home?"_

-I'd never been there after all.
+At the time I booked my tickets, I'd thought _"why not have a couple of nights in Singapore on the way home?"_ I'd never been there after all.

 However, my excitement for travelling and seeing new places hadn't really returned, and I was more concerned with coding, so I didn't get to see too much of Singapore, instead sitting in my windowless Airbnb with my laptop.